Country music legend Kenny Rogers dies at age of 81

 Kenny Rogers, the country musician behind such hits as "The Gambler" and "Lady" over a six-decade career, has died at the age of 81, his family announced early Saturday.

-“Rogers passed away peacefully at home from natural causes under the care of hospice and surrounded by his family,” a statement from SKH Music said.
+"Rogers passed away peacefully at home from natural causes under the care of hospice and surrounded by his family," according to a statement from his management firm, SKH Music.

-Rogers and county music icon Dolly Parton were frequent collaborators and paired to make some of country music's most enduring duets, including "Islands in the Stream," "Love is Strange," "Real Love,'' and "You Can't Make Old Friends."
+He and Dolly Parton were frequent collaborators and paired to make some of country music's most enduring duets, including "Islands in the Stream," "Love is Strange," "Real Love,'' and "You Can't Make Old Friends."

-Rogers announced in 2015 that after spending more than 50 years in the business, he planned to retire and told NBC’s “Today” then that he was saying goodbye.
+Rogers announced in 2015 that after spending more than 50 years in the business, he planned to retire and told NBC's "Today" that he would be saying goodbye after a last tour.

-“I've done this long enough,” he said, adding that he wanted to spend more time with his children.
+"I've done this long enough,” the Texas native said, adding that he wanted to spend more time with his children.

+Rogers had 24 number-one hits over his career and was a six-time Country Music Association winner.
+He won three Grammy awards and was nominated 19 times.

+The entertainer was inducted to the Country Music Hall of Fame in 2013, the same year he was awarded the Country Music Association’s Willie Nelson Lifetime Achievement Award.

 Kenny Rogers: 'I'm going out with a flurry'Sept.
 25, 201505:02